 When selecting the gear with the transmission shifter, the console shift indicator may not illuminate to show the gear that was selected.
 This could cause the selection of an inappropriate gear.
 The dealer will replace the transmission gear selection control module to resolve this issue.

 Engine oil may leak from the valve cover area, which can cause a burning odor and increase risk of fire.
 Dealers will replace the spark plug wire retainer to redirect the dripping oil on affected vehicles, and will replace the left valve cover gasket on vehicles with the 3.8L V6 supercharged engine.

-The parking brake actuation arm may stay partially engaged when the parking brake is deactivated.
-This can cause the brake pads to stay partially applied and overheat, resulting in a fire hazard.
-Dealers will update the electronic parking brake software free of charge to resolve the concern.
+The rear brake pads may stay partially applied after the parking brake is released.
+The electronic parking brake actuating piston may not fully retract.
+Dealers will reprogram the electronic parking brake control module with new software free of charge to resolve the concern.